Economy of the Netherlands

 The Netherlands has had steady natural gas resources since 1959, when a wellspring was discovered.
 Currently the Netherlands accounts for more than 25% of all natural gas reserves in the European Union.
 Over the following decades, the sale of natural gas generated a significant rise in revenue for the Netherlands.
 However, the unforeseen consequences of the country's energy wealth originally impacted the competitiveness of other sectors of the economy, leading to the theory of Dutch disease, after the discovery of the vast Groningen gas field.

 The Netherlands is a "conduit country" that helps to funnel profits from high-tax countries to tax havens.
-It has been ranked as the 7th largest tax haven in the World.
+It has been ranked as the 7th largest tax haven in the world.

 The stern financial was abandoned in 2009, because of the then-current credit crises.
 The relatively large banking sector was partly nationalized and bailed out through government interventions.
 The unemployment rate dropped to 5.0% in the summer of 2011, but increased with a sharp rate to 7.3% in May 2013, and 6.8% in 2015.
 It dropped again to 3.9% in March 2018.
 The state budget deficit was about 2.2% in 2015, well below the norm of 3.0% in the EU.
 In 2016, the state budget showed a surplus of 0.4%.
 It was expected to grow to a surplus of over 1.0% in 2017.

-Historically, the Dutch introduced and invented the stock market, which initially focused on merchandise trading through the Dutch East India Company.
+The Dutch invented and introduced the stock market, which initially focused on merchandise trading through the Dutch East India Company.
 The Netherlands is a founding member of the European Union, the OECD and the World Trade Organization.